hidessh99/scAUTOku/golang/README.md

 ## API Endpoints

 ### Health Check
+- HTTP `GET http://domain:[yourport]/health` - Check if the API is running (No authentication required)
-- `GET /health` - Check if the API is running (No authentication required)
+- HTTPS `GET https://domain:3000/health` - Check if the API is running (No authentication required)

 ### General Account Management
 - `POST /api/v1/accounts` - Create a new account (specify account_type in request)